Snowplow MCP server

 Snowplow MCP is a remote Model Context Protocol (MCP) server that lets AI assistants interact with your Snowplow Console account using natural language.

 The MCP server exposes the same set of tools as the Snowplow Assistant, but in your choice of harness and model.
-The server authenticates through your existing Snowplow Console login via OAuth.
+The server authenticates through your existing Snowplow Console login via OAuth, or with a Console API key to avoid re-authenticating — see Authentication.

 Configure the MCP server